gjhaveri98/Life-Expectancy-Health-Expenditures/README.md

 # Life-Expectancy-Health-Expenditures
-Analyzing the relationship between life expectancy and health expenditures
+This project uses World Bank data and linear regression to explore the relationship between life expectancy and health expenditures across countries.

+## Tools Used
+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn